krunch3r76/gc__gvmi_hash/README.md

 Adapted from the source code in the Python package gvmkit-build, which is viewable in the tarbell via https://pypi.org/project/gvmkit-build/#files (file: repo.py, function: upload_image).
 Formatting of output should be credited to openssl.org.

-# Recommendations:
+# Tips:
-Consider placing community scripts such as this in $HOME/.local/bin/golem-community or $env:UserProfile/bin/golem-community and adding it to your path.
+Consider placing community scripts on linux such as this in $HOME/.local/bin/golem-community and adding it to your path.
 You may also consider adding said community scripts path to the environment variable PYTHONPATH and calling from gc__gvmi_hash import gc__gvmi_hash in order to utilize the function from within scripts, e.g. requestor.py.

+# Additional:

-primary function inputs,process,and outputs:
+## primary function inputs,process,and outputs:
 ```python
 def gc__gvmi_hash(filename: str): # gc for golem community
 MEBIBYTES=1024*1024 # one mebibyte ie megabyte, always a multiple of typical block sizes 4096,8192